FitrahHaque/Distributed-Lock/README.md

 # Press Control-C-Enter to crash the leader.
 ```

 Clients will automatically reconnect to a newly elected leader.
 Verify that pending lock requests are processed correctly by checking logs across terminals.
+Even though the request was initially queued on the previous leader, the handoff allows the new leader to process the pending requests smoothly.